aaronjoseph/DataScienceNotes/Finance/Amortization & Depreciation.md

 ## Depreciation

-Depreciation is the expensing of a fixed asset over it's useful life.
+Depreciation is the expensing of a fixed asset over it's useful life or life expectancy.
+Depreciation represents how much of an assets value has been used up.
 Fixed assets are tangible assets, meaning they are physical assets that can be touched.

 - Buildings
 - Equipment
 - Office furniture